 The premise is that nano-pigments are operating along the lines of the strictest definitions of pointalism, in which small distinct points of primary colors create the impression of a wide selection of secondary and intermediate colors.
 However, as with Shrodinger's Cat and the necessity of an "observer" to collapse the waveform, the color "mixing" phenomena cannot take place without an observer to reconcile a given chromatic arrangement -- An example of graphic art as allegory to reality emerging from disparate points, macrocosm emerging from microcosm.

-In this sense, the nanopigments would become avatars of a mathematical QM consciousness in order to operate effectively within this model.
-Bestowed with actionable accountability for their role in the higher order of things, we may see how untenable the operational logistics of a universe invoking hypertopgraphy on QM levels might quickly become.
-No one unit can quantify the vast amount of information necessary to act in knowing and relative accordance to the universe at large.
+In this sense, the nanopigments would become avatars of a mathematical QM consciousness in order to operate effectively within this model, and we may see how untenable a universe invoking hypertopgraphy on quantum levels might quickly become -- to quantify the vast amount of information necessary to act in knowing accordance with the universe at large.
 Perhaps this is the bugaboo of modern physics, the grand unified theory that Einstein spent his final years pursuing.
 "As above, so below" may work in esoteric teachings, but break down on the chalkboards of Princeton.
-While certain theories of interconnectedness indicate a window of scientific possibility, we may never know the answer.
+While certain theories of interconnectedness indicate a gossamer thread of possibility, we'll never know the answer.

 At present, everything works fine when broken down to simple, isolated components.
 As with Divisionism in the context of this model, the technique involves breaking color into its basic elements, painting in very small and regular dots.
 Simple, replete.
-A blue dot, for instance, doesn't know its doing "Sunday Afternoon on the Island of La Grande Jatte" -- Its simply doing "blue."
-Alternately, if all the electrons in my hand knew they were doing "HAND" rather than simply going about their business, it would become quite a quantum argument.
-(Comperable in scale to lunch with Richard Dawkins and 10 trillion QM consciousness guys.)
+A blue dot, for instance, doesn't know its performing "Sunday Afternoon on the Island of La Grande Jatte" -- Its simply doing "blue."
+Similarly, if all the electrons in our bodies knew they were enacting personhood, rather than simply going about their business, it would become quite a quantum argument.
+(Comparable in scale to lunch with Richard Dawkins and 10 trillion QM consciousness guys.)

-So, if we live in a universe comprised of particles which presumably care not what tiny pigment of qualitative relavence they add to the big picture, the question arises: What if constituent particles contained knowledge of the grand design, and worse yet, responsibility for creating it?
+So, if we live in a universe comprised of particles which presumably care not what tiny qualitative pigment of relevance they add to the bigger picture, the question arises: What if our constituent particles contained knowledge of the grand design, and worse yet, accountability for manifesting it?
 And what if something as stupid as "nanopaint" became a model for how it works?

-If the premise is correct -- in this respect -- we can surmise the primary obstacle would be the "choreography".
-In accordance to the manner in which an active matrix computer screen operates, it would be much simpler if the nanoguys could instantly chameleon themselves to ANY spectral frequency they are assigned, like an army of quick-thinking cuttlefish (rather than a microscopic marching band performing complex arrangements.)
-That is to say, it is much harder to organize an aggregate result from localized processes than to control a group which operates reflexively by virtue of a centralized force acting upon it; as Photoshop commands its army of pixels, for instance.
+If the premise is correct -- in this respect -- we can surmise the primary obstacle would be the "choreography," as Photoshop commands its army of pixels, for instance.
 No intercommunication required, just a higher-mind.
 (A benevolent dictatorship versus a cooperative collective?)

-There's also the problem of the nano-revolution... when somebody paints a picture big enough for the nanopaint particles reach a critical mass of information about the universe they inhabit & create by virtue of their own existence, and start demanding artistic freedom.
+There's also the problem of the nano-revolution... when nanopaint reaches a critical mass of information about the universe they create by virtue of their own existence, and start demanding artistic freedom.